 Running a live-action gaming business is a challenging task.
 And one of the biggest challenges is no-shows at events.

-While it may be impossible to eliminate completely, here are 7 tips to reduce no-shows in your battlefield business.
+While it may be impossible to eliminate, here are 7 tips to reduce no-shows in your battlefield business.
 These tips come from Battlefield Operators around the world;

-• a businesses that runs both laser tag and paintball
+a business that runs both laser tag and paintball

 Requesting an event deposit is a common practice among Battlefield Operators, which ensures that the customer has some "skin in the game."
 The deposit can range from 50% of the booking to the full payment upfront.